sindrsh/openmathbooks/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This space includes the complete file structure of the book ready to be compiled in a TeX-editor.
-The main documents are
+This space includes the complete file structure of the books ready to be compiled in a TeX-editor.

-- bokR2_pdf.tex (builds the PDF of the main book)
-- bokR2.tex (builds the PDF of the main book, adapted for two-sided printing)
-- ggbr2.tex (builds the PDF of the book on GeoGebra 5)

 <!-- ROADMAP -->
 ## Roadmap